La Victoria, Aragua

 La Victoria ([la βiɣˈtoɾja]) is a city in the state of Aragua in Venezuela.

 It is famous for the independence battle of 12 February 1814, the Battle of La Victoria, where José Félix Ribas led a young and inexperienced army that succeeded in halting the royalist troops of José Tomás Boves at La Victoria.
 Venezuela celebrates "Youth Day" every 12 February in La Victoria, with a ceremony usually presided over by the President of the Republic.

+In 1902, the siege of La Victoria took place when the city was attacked by the forces of the Liberating Revolution led by General Manuel Antonio Matos with the aim of overthrow the government of the general Cipriano Castro.
+This action involved the personal intervention of General Castro, President of the Republic, who defended his regime.
+At the end, with the help of General Leopoldo Baptista and the vice-president Juan Vicente Gomez, the outcome was decided in his favor.
+This battle began on October 11 and ended on November 2 of that year, with the unenviable result of being the war that cost the most lives in Venezuela, including the battles of the War of Independence.